nationalarchives/da-tre-dev-documentation/editorial-system-integration/README.md

 The retry mechanism is implemented using an additional AWS SQS queue in the AWS where the TE is deployed, as shown in the diagram above:

 1. the editorial system should provide TE with an AWS IAM Role in order to be able to write messages to the queue
-2. the structure of the message is the same structure defined above, with the increment of the field "number-of-retries" an empty field for "s3-folder-url"
+2. the structure of the message is the same structure defined above, with the increment of the field "number-of-retries" and an empty field for "s3-folder-url"
 ```json
   {
     "consignment-reference": "TDR-2022-C67H",